Henry N. Manney III: Writing career

 Manney started writing about motor racing in the mid-1950s.
 Gus Vignolle was the editor of Motoracing magazine, and his secretary, Anne Evans, was an acquaintance of Manney's.
 Evans asked Manney to write an article for the magazine.
-Manney remarked "They were fool enough to print it, and since I found I could get into the races free, I have never looked back."
+Manney remarked, "They were fool enough to print it, and since I found I could get into the races free, I have never looked back."
 That first column, titled "How to Watch a Road Race", appeared in the November 18–25, 1955 issue.

 Some of his early work appeared in Car and Driver magazine.
 After relocating to Europe, Manney began writing for British auto magazines, such as the UK-based magazine Small Car, which became Car magazine in 1965.

-In 1961 Manney became the overseas correspondent for Road & Track, with his first article for them appearing in the July 1961 issue.
-For many of his contributions he did double duty, not only writing the copy but also shooting the accompanying photographs.
-His coverage of European Formula 1 (F1) events is credited with raising the profile of F1 racing in the United States.
-His regular column at Road & Track was titled "At Large".
-In it he reported on not only auto racing, but auto shows and the industry in general, included pieces on travel and food, and often closed with his signature valediction, "Yr Faithfl Srvnt".
+In 1961, Manney became the overseas correspondent for Road & Track, with his first article for them appearing in the July 1961 issue.
+He did double duty for many of his stories, both writing the copy and shooting the accompanying photographs.
+Manney's coverage of European Formula 1 (F1) events is credited with raising the profile of F1 racing in the United States.
+His regular column at Road & Track was titled "At Large", wherein he reported on auto racing, auto shows, and the auto industry in general, and wrote pieces on travel and food, often ending with his signature valediction, "Yr Faithfl Srvnt".

-Manney is ascribed with creating a unique style of automotive writing, different than what had gone before.
+Manney is credited with creating a unique style of automotive writing, different than what had gone before.
 His reports are said to be so rich and vivid that the reader experiences the scene through his description.
 Among his most well-known works was a four-part series titled "What To Do While Motoring In Europe", and his account of a visit to a naturist enclave titled "Incompleat Guide to the Île du Levant".
 Manney also wrote an analysis of Ford's failure at Le Mans in the style of "Casey at the Bat".

 In 1966 Manney returned to the US from Europe, and continued his association with Road & Track.
 For the magazine's April issues he began to contribute a series of road tests of "vehicles" such as a roller-coaster car, a pogo stick, and a motorized skateboard, which review included a picture of Manney in a full suit of medieval armor.
 During this period he also wrote for Road & Track's sister automotive magazine, Car Life, and was editor-at-large for their motorcycling magazine Cycle World, to which he contributed both articles and reviews.